 We recommend using a map and compass (and possibly GPS) when you go on a trip from Finse, as the weather can change quickly.
 Map and any outdoor equipment can be purchased at the front desk at our hotel Finse1222.

 We have made a list below of day trips from Finse with some simple descriptions.
 All tours are marked but can be sometimes be closed because of the weather and snow.

 Klemsbu, 1600 m

-Marked route with poles (beginning of January to the middle of the middle of May)
+Marked route with poles (beginning of January to the middle of May)

 From Finse the trip goes up 400 meters in altitude.
 The terrain varies from being flat to somewhat steep hills.
 The cottage is only open for service most weekends in winter and has become a natural meeting point in the skiing trip Klemsburunden.
 Do you want to work a weekend at Klemsbu?
 You could be responsible for making and sell waffles and drinks, you can find more information here.
 The trip is suitable for both children and adults.

 Time: 4 hours (Finse – Klemsbu – Finse)

 Marked route with poles (from early March to mid-May)